-ERAS ID: University of Arizona College of Medicine at South Campus Program
+ERAS ID: University of Arizona College of Medicine – Tucson (South Campus) Program

 ACGME #: 1200331692

-The University of Arizona College of Medicine at South Campus Family Medicine Residency Program provides an opportunity for ambitious physicians to master the broad skill-set needed for practice in multiple settings, especially in underserved and rural areas.
+The University of Arizona College of Medicine – Tucson Family Medicine Residency at South Campus provides an opportunity for ambitious physicians to master the broad skill-set needed for practice in multiple settings, especially in underserved and rural areas.
 Our program is ACGME-accredited.
 We offer the best of many worlds as we are a university-based program within a community hospital and also have required rural rotations for a very different experience.

-Primarily based at Banner-University Medical Center South Campus Hospital, our residency's family physicians are at the center of leadership and patient care.
+Primarily based at Banner-University Medical Center South, our residency's family physicians are at the center of leadership and patient care.
 Our training also includes rotations at rural clinical sites throughout the state of Arizona.
-We also are proud to be part of The University of Arizona, where the Department of Family and Community Medicine is one of the strongest in the nation.
+We also are proud to be part of the University of Arizona, where the Department of Family and Community Medicine is one of the strongest in the nation.

 Number of Residents: 8 Family Medicine residents per year